Has your localization service provider (LSP) been naughty or nice?

 Last month I posted about the five gotchas that will affect your translation turnaround time.
 That post focused on content quality, but I’d also mentioned how “a good LSP” would handle things.
-This month, let’s take a step back and look at five things that separate the nice LSPs from the naughty ones.
+This month, let’s take a step back and look at five things that separate the nice LSPs from the naughty ones.1.
+Questions

 Naughty: A naughty LSP will more often than not skip over all of the pesky project details to get to the word count and source file formats so they can turn around a quick quote.
 They’ll likely respond to your questions with hollow assurances that everything will be fine, and that they’ll follow up with any questions, if they have them, after receiving your files.
 The false confidence they exhibit usually masks problems until it’s too late in the project to properly correct them.